Wemubis/Wemubis/README.md

-💬 **Me**: Cybersecurity student specializing in networking, and OSINT, with a strong interest in threat intelligence and physical pentesting.
+💬 **Me**: Cybersecurity student specializing in networking, and OSINT, with a strong interest in threat intelligence.

 ⭐ **Certifications**: `PORP (TCM Security)`